 Expect a workplace injury to put a dent in your budget.
 Even a minor injury can force you to undergo multiple medical evaluations and require lengthy and expensive treatments.
 You may also need to miss work — and lose wages — while you recover from your injury.

-By hiring a workers’ compensation attorney, you can prepare a case to receive the most damages possible from your employer or any other at-fault parties.
-Your lawyer can help you determine how much to request in damages.
-Once you file your lawsuit, your attorney will do their part to build a compelling case.
+By hiring a workers’ compensation attorney in Beaufort, you can prepare a case to receive the most damages possible from your employer’s insurer or any other at-fault parties.
+Once you file your claim for benefits, we will do everything possible to fight back if your application is ultimately denied.

-If you are unsure about whether to file a workers’ compensation claim, get in touch with an attorney.
-The best workers’ compensation lawyer can explain how a lawsuit works and what to expect throughout the legal process.
-For those who move forward with a workers’ compensation lawsuit, their lawyer will do everything in their power to win or settle their claim in as little time as possible.
+If you are unsure about whether to file a workers’ compensation claim, find out whether it is the right choice for your claim when you contact our office for a free consultation.
+We can explain how the appeals process works and what to expect throughout the legal process.
+For those who move forward with a work injury civil claim, we will do everything in our power to win or settle their claim in as little time as possible.

-You may wait weeks or months for your workers’ compensation trial to commence.
-Meanwhile, your lawyer will help you make the most of this time.
-To do so, your attorney will encourage you to provide evidence that can strengthen your case.
+You may wait weeks or months for your workers’ compensation appeal to commence.
+Meanwhile, we will help you make the most of this time.
+To do so, we will need to gather compelling evidence that can strengthen your case.

-Evidence represents any proof that an at-fault party is responsible for your workplace accident and injury.
+This evidence should represent the proof needed in a personal injury or a workers’ comp claim that an at-fault party is responsible for your workplace accident and injury.
 For example, you may provide work reports that detail how an employer previously ignored an on-the-job safety issue.
 You can also provide medical records, pay stubs, and other documentation that highlights the financial impact of your workplace accident and injury to date.

-Your attorney is ready to respond to your questions leading up to your workers’ compensation trial.
+We will be ready to respond to your questions leading up to your workers’ compensation trial.
 There is no such thing as a “bad” question, particularly when it comes to your workers’ compensation case.
-Therefore, if you have questions about your case, your attorney encourages you to reach out and share them at any time.
+Therefore, if you have questions about your case, our team encourages you to reach out and share them at any time.

 How a Judge or Jury Determines if You Will Receive Damages in a Beaufort Workers’ Compensation Lawsuit

-You and the defendant in your workers’ compensation case may attempt to negotiate a settlement prior to a trial.
+You and the defendant in your work injury case may attempt to negotiate a settlement prior to a trial.
 If you continue to be presented with settlement offers that fall short of your requirements, you should reject each one.
-When your case goes to trial, a judge or jury will determine if you are awarded damages.
+If your case goes to trial, a judge or jury will determine if you should be awarded damages.

-Now Is the Time to Hire a Beaufort Workers’ Compensation Lawyer
+Now Is the Time to Hire a Top-Rated Beaufort Workers’ Compensation Lawyer